-What's the best solution?
+'What's the best solution?'

-Once you have a list of possible solutions, go through your ideas and pick the best solution for you-the perfect solution rarely exists.
+Always pick the best solution for you-the perfect solution rarely exists.
 The key is to pick the solution that has the most benefits and the least costs.
 There will probably be some negatives to any solution.
 Use the following questions as a guide to picking the best solution.